stuartellis/sve-personal-website/content/articles/task-runner.md

 - Specify the [requires](https://taskfile.dev/usage/#ensuring-required-variables-are-set) attribute for each task that uses a variable.
 This ensures that the task has the necessary variables.
 - Use [dotenv files](https://taskfile.dev/usage/#env-files) to get configuration from files.
 - Use Bash shell syntax for tasks.
 Task uses [mvdan/sh](https://github.com/mvdan/sh) to provide the equivalent of the _bash_ shell.
 - To ensure that your tasks are portable, check the options for UNIX commands that you call in tasks, such as _rm_.
-Operating systems provide different implementations of these commands, which means that the options may not be consistent across different environments.
+Different operating systems and Linux distributions provide different implementations of these commands, which means that the options may not be consistent across environments.
-- When it is possible, use the [template functions](https://taskfile.dev/usage/#gos-template-engine) instead of shell commands, because these will behave consistently across different environments.
+- When it is possible, use the [template functions](https://taskfile.dev/reference/templating/#functions) instead of shell commands, because these will behave consistently across different environments.
 - Provide [operating system specific Taskfiles](https://taskfile.dev/usage/#os-specific-taskfiles) when necessary.

 {{< alert >}}